tmt96/dotSpace-objectSpace/README.md

 #### Interface

-* [IObjectSpaceSimple](dotSpace/Interfaces/ObjectSpace/IObjectSpaceSimple.cs) and [IObjectSpace](dotSpace/Interfaces/ObjectSpace/IObjectSpace.cs): Specify the interface for an ObjectSpace
+* [IObjectSpaceSimple](dotSpace/Interfaces/ObjectSpace/IObjectSpaceSimple.cs) and [IObjectSpace](dotSpace/Interfaces/ObjectSpace/IObjectSpace.cs): Specify the interface for an ObjectSpace.

-* [IObjectMessage](dotSpace/Interfaces/ObjectNetwork/IObjectMessage.cs): Base interface for all network message
+* [IObjectMessage](dotSpace/Interfaces/ObjectNetwork/IObjectMessage.cs): Base interface for all network message.

-* [IObjectRepository](dotSpace/Interfaces/ObjectNetwork/IObjectRepository.cs) and [IObjectRepositorySimple](dotSpace/Interfaces/ObjectNetwork/IObjectRepositorySimple.cs): Specify the interface for a remote ObjectSpace Space repository
+* [IObjectRepository](dotSpace/Interfaces/ObjectNetwork/IObjectRepository.cs) and [IObjectRepositorySimple](dotSpace/Interfaces/ObjectNetwork/IObjectRepositorySimple.cs): Specify the interface for a remote ObjectSpace Space repository.

 #### Classes

 The classes we added to the project can be found in these folders:

 * [ObjectSpaceBase](dotSpace/BaseClasses/ObjectSpace/): An abstract class which supports the main operations for an ObjectSpace.
-We also provide base implementation of ObjectSpace agents for ease of use
+We also provide base implementation of ObjectSpace agents for ease of use.

 * [ObjectSpace Utilities](dotSpace/BaseClasses/ObjectUtility/): Includes classes that make up an entry in the base ObjectSpace

 * [Base remote Object Message Classes](dotSpace/BaseClasses/ObjectNetwork): Base classes for distributed ObjectSpace, including base classes for network messages, a base Json encoder for network messages, and a base remote space repository.

-* [SequentialObjectSpace](dotSpace/Objects/ObjectSpace/): A sample FIFO implementation of ObjectSpace
+* [SequentialObjectSpace](dotSpace/Objects/ObjectSpace/): A sample FIFO implementation of ObjectSpace.

-* [Remote ObjectSpace & Object Repository](dotSpace/Objects/ObjectNetwork/): Allows a user to access an ObjectSpaceSimple remotely, including implementations of a remote Object Space, remote Space Repository, a custom Json writer, an OperationMap to handle different types of message, and all network messages in ObjectSpace
+* [Remote ObjectSpace & Object Repository](dotSpace/Objects/ObjectNetwork/): Allows a user to access an ObjectSpaceSimple remotely, including implementations of a remote Object Space, remote Space Repository, a custom Json writer, an OperationMap to handle different types of message, and all network messages in ObjectSpace.

 Other additions include classes and interfaces that mimic existing ones but are adapted for the implementation of an ObjectSpace.